patmooney/node-class-mock/README.md

             { type: 'string', value: 'Sausages', optional: true }
         ])
         .resolves( 'Such Promise resolution!' )

+    // Then anything which calls your mocked-method will
+    // have it's inputs checked and receieve a resolved promise
+    // ( other outcomes are available )
+    const myTestClass = new TestClass();
+    myTestClass.doStuff( 'Hello, World!', 1 ).then(
+        out => console.log( 'Hey, my test works!' )
+    );

+    // Finally, remember to un-mock!
+    methodMock.unMock();

 To start-a-mocking, simply instantiate a ClassMock with your desired class ( non instantiated ).
 The ClassMock object exposes the following methods...